thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 <figure style="margin: 0; margin-bottom: 1em;">
   <img
     src="/images/aws_outage/metastable.png"
     alt="States and transitions of a system experiencing a metastable failure.
-From Metastable Failures in Distributed Systems." style="border-radius: 0.4em;"
+From *Metastable Failures in Distributed Systems." style="border-radius: 0.4em;"
     width="100%"
     height="auto"
-    style="aspect-ratio: 16/9; object-fit: cover; border-radius: 0.4em;"
+    style="border-radius: 0.4em;"
   >
   <figcaption style="color: #777;">States and transitions of a system experiencing a metastable failure.
 From *Metastable Failures in Distributed Systems.</figcaption>
 </figure>